christianfuerst/hiveonboard/README.md

 ## Getting Started
 ### Prerequisites
 This project uses [Firebase](https://firebase.google.com/) for easy deployable and scalable infrastructure.
-In order to deploy this project you have to create a free acount.
+In order to deploy this project you have to create a free account.

 It's also possible to run this app on a linux machine with self hosted webserver, db and nodejs backend.
 Feel free to make a fork and adjust it to your needs.